 Can I freeze vegan cottage cheese?

-You can freeze the cottage cheese, but since it’s made with tofu, the texture will change after it has been frozen and thawed again.
+You can freeze the cottage cheese, but since it’s made with tofu, the texture will change after it’s frozen and thawed.
 It will have a more grainy texture, so I don’t recommend freezing it.

 Are there any vegan cottage cheese brands?